open-life-science/open-life-science.github.io/_posts/2022-02-18-ols-is-hiring.md

 ## Key responsibilities

-- Community management and operational tasks involve communicating with the community members via Slack space, mailing lists and social media.
+- Programme coordination and operational tasks involve communicating with the community members via Slack space, mailing lists and social media.
 - Research-based study includes working with the OLS team to assess the long-term impact of OLS’s programme on graduates and their communities.
 - 5-10% of the time for this position will be dedicated to supporting other open projects.
 This will include working in collaboration with community members, contributing to other open science projects on behalf of OLS and representing OLS in open science community events.
 - You will implement, improve, and iterate on research practises for yourself and the OLS team, including ethics in research, version control, and open communications.